-Peer reviewed articles will often reference others' works, either in the form of a paraphrase or a quotation.
+Peer-reviewed articles will often reference others' works, either in the form of a paraphrase or a quotation.
 In some cases, you may wish to reference a particular article, quote, or idea that is paraphrased or quoted in another work.
 For instance, you may wish to quote David Galula's ideas about counterinsurgency that are referenced in a secondary source.
 While scholarly articles will occasionally quote sources within sources, you should first try to consult the original source rather than use a paraphrase from the secondary source.
 Your interpretation of the source may be different from the secondary source author's interpretation of the source, and both of your interpretations may not quite match the original author's intended meaning.
-If you cannot consult the original source, your endnote should reference the original source in which the quote is found (in order to credit the original author) followed by the phrase "as cited in" and the full citation for the work you actually consulted.
-This practice should be used sparingly, as it is always best to consult the original source when possible.
-Below is an example.